aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 ## Performance guidelines

-To optimize the performance of your OpenSearch Cluster, you can do these recommendations below:
+To optimize the performance of your OpenSearch Cluster, you can follow these recommendations below:

 #### Use Bulk API to aggregate your indexes: